 Effective online marketing for dentists is essential for dental practice success.
 It opens the door to new patients, helps you retain patients, and boosts practice recognition.
 What’s more, digital marketing allows you to use advanced targeting with your audiences, as opposed to the fire-and-forget approach of traditional advertising materials, like direct mail postcards and printed content.

 But there are some important things to note before tackling digital dental marketing and beginning your online efforts.
 Let’s begin with the differences between traditional dentistry marketing and digital dental marketing.

 Traditional advertising was a mainstay for dentists and other types of medical practices for years, right up until the digital shift of the last decade.
 Traditional advertising still has its place, though.
 To better illustrate this, it’s important to understand the roles of both traditional and online marketing:

 - Traditional dentist marketing requires no technical knowledge and requires no software licenses or fees.

 - Traditional marketing can be less competitive than online marketing, depending on your location.

-- Online marketing opens the door to internet audiences in other areas that are sometimes out of reach of traditional marketing.
-This enables you to look for patients in neighboring towns or cities.
+- Online marketing opens the door to audiences in other areas that are sometimes out of reach of traditional marketing.
+This enables you to look for prospective patients in neighboring towns or cities.

-- Online marketing allows for advanced audience targeting and remarketing.
-Unlike traditional dental marketing, where you simply lose those you didn’t win over the first go-round, digital marketing allows you to show different dental marketing materials to people who have previously seen your internet ads but not become patients.
+- Online marketing tactics, such as paid advertising, allows for advanced audience targeting and remarketing.
+Unlike traditional marketing, where you simply lose those you didn’t win over the first go-round, digital marketing allows you to show different marketing materials to people who have previously seen your ads but not become patients.

-The above points are only a small sampling of the many differences between traditional and online marketing for dentists.
+The above points are only a small sampling of the many differences between traditional and online marketing.
 Again, both have their place in any overall dental marketing strategy, each one offering something the other can’t.

-The beginner’s guide to digital marketing for dentists
+The beginner’s guide to online marketing for dentists

 5 steps to take before starting digital marketing